awie3di/docs/articles/quickstart/backend/aspnet-core-webapi/v2/03-troubleshooting.md

 IDX10214: Audience validation failed
 ```

-The resolve this issue, make sure you specify the correct audience for your JWT middeware.
+To resolve this issue, make sure you specify the correct audience for your JWT middleware.
 Depending on how your JWT middleware was configured, do the following:
 * Set the correct `Audience` property of `JwtBearerOptions`
 * Set the `ValidAudience` property of `TokenValidationParameters`